kjurek/pandoc_resume/markdown/resume.md

 Experience
 ----------

-07.2020 - Present
+07.2020 - 10.2020
 :   **Senior Software Developer, Luxoft**

-    Working on a high frequency trading application which allows clients to execute their trading strategy with minimal latency and risk management.
+    Worked on a high frequency trading application which allows clients to execute their trading strategy with minimal latency and risk.

     - Analyse project source code and infrastructure
     - Analyse memory leaks and performance
-    - Create plan for code, tests, infrastructure and build system optimization
+    - Create a plan for code, tests, infrastructure and build system optimization
     - Create documentation with class diagrams and basic flow between components

     Technology stack: **C++17, RedHat, Boost**

-02.2019 - 05.2020
+02.2019 - 04.2020
 :   **Software Engineer, Flyr**

     Worked on an application which was responsible for applying business rules and delivering optimized airplane seat prices to multiple clients.